German radio intelligence operations during World War II: Husum fixed station

 Swedish radio stations were frequently heard transmitting to Norwegian stations, and handled mostly official and business messages.
 Norwegian radio messages were then relayed from Sweden to Great Britain.

 When in the middle of May, a unit of German command staff was transferred to the city of Trondheim, with an intercept platoon, and found especially favourable receiving conditions near the city, which was approximately 1500 feet above sea level.
 A large Norwegian radio net regularly transmitted air reconnaissance reports, information on the composition and commitment to mobilization of the Norwegian 7th Division, a second field Brigade that was formed by General Carl Gustav Fleischer to fight in northern Norway against the invading Germans.

 Two radio stations continued to operate east of the island of Vega in the rear of the German 2nd Mountain Division, which was advancing to relieve Narvik, until they were knocked out as the results of intercepts.
 The majority of the radio stations which were observed were in the Narvik area, or to the north of the city.
 The Alta Battalion was often mentioned as being in action.
-Additional stations of other radio nets were identified in Kirkenes, Vardø, Harstadt, Tromsø, Alta and Honningsvåg.
+Additional stations of other radio nets were identified in Kirkenes, Vardø, Harstad, Tromsø, Alta and Honningsvåg.
 At the end of hostilities on 9 June, all Norwegian traffic stopped within a few hours.
 Messages from British and French units were also picked up, as well as traffic from the Polish mountain units.
 For the purpose of avoiding confusion with internal French traffic, a temporary teletype line to the commander of the German intercept troops in France was created, so that any radio transmissions from France would be recognised and tuned out.

 In order to furnish the Kampfgruppe Dietl in Narvik with radio intelligence of a type specific for local importance without loss of time, the intercept platoon was ordered to organise a short-range intelligence section, but as a result of the development of the situation, this section never saw actions.
 Instead, intercepts of interest to Kampfgruppe Dietl were forwarded to it through Sweden by telephone and teletype.
 During 7 and 8 June all non-Norwegian traffic stopped, which confirmed the withdrawal of the Allies from Narvik.